async-profiler/async-profiler/docs/ProfilingModes.md

 In lock profiling mode, the top frame is the class of lock/monitor, and the counter is number of nanoseconds it took to enter this lock/monitor.

-Example: `asprof -e lock 5ms -t -f result.html 8983`
+Example: `asprof -e lock -t -i 5ms -f result.html 8983`

 ## Native Lock profiling